microsoft/edu-assignments-graph-sdk/README.md

 This project works with these nuget packages:

-* Azure.Identity
+* Azure.Identity (1.6.1)
-* Microsoft.Graph.Beta
+* Microsoft.Graph.Beta (latest 5.XX.X-preview)
-* Microsoft.Identity.Web.MicrosoftGraphBeta
+* Microsoft.Identity.Web.MicrosoftGraphBeta (latest 1.XX.X)

 ### microsoft-graph-samples

-This project provides some samples on how to use the methods from the class library.
+This project provides Microsoft EDU code samples on how to use the methods from the class library.
 All the samples are developed in a __Workflow__ structure to easily guide you and show you how to catch the responses and use the results.

 Use the `Program.cs` file to test any of the current workflows.